minluca/arbitrage_system/README.md

 The server will:

-- Connect to Binance and OKX WebSocket streams
+- Connect to Binance, OKX, and Bybit WebSocket streams
 - Start TCP server on localhost:5001
 - Log initial snapshots to `output/snapshots/`